JMCCROWELL/designing-dungeons/docs/chapter8.md

 >
 >A lost shrine to Ishtar can be blessed by a devoted party member, causing the statue to shed occasional healing tears.
 However, this also attracts those who wish to see Ishtar’s light extinguished.
 >
->A giant talking spider is willing to trade a “night’s rest” in their web provided a fresh humanoid meal is provided.
+>A giant talking spider is willing to trade a “night’s rest” in their web if provided a fresh humanoid meal.
 However, the spider’s payment demands double with every subsequent rest.

 <img src="../../assets/images/campfire-by-bertdrawsstuff.png" style="max-width: 99%;">